 The US (and Canadian) whiting total allowable catch (TAC) and catch continues to be near record high levels.
-The new assessment does continue the trend of decreased abundance as the very strong 2010 and 2014 cohorts begin to leave the population.
-In April 2020, the Pacific Fishery Management Council (PFMC) recommended and National Marine Fisheries Service implemented an emergency rule to allow an at-sea Pacific whiting processing platform to operate as both a mothership and a catcher-processor within the same calendar year.
-This action was taken to allow for mitigation of risk associated with the COVID-19 pandemic and impacts associated with current processing limitations in these two sectors (i.e., to better ensure a processor would be available to take fish from catcher vessels in the mothership sector, given the potential for COVID-19 outbreaks to disrupt processing operations).
-Increasing the whiting mothership utilization of their allocation has been a recent focus at the PFMC, with the adoption of a Purpose & Need statement in September 2020.
+The new assessment does continue the trend of decreased abundance as the very strong 2010, 2014 and 2016 cohorts begin to leave the population.
+In March 2021, the Pacific Fishery Management Council (PFMC) recommended and National Marine Fisheries Service implemented an emergency rule to allow an at-sea Pacific whiting processing platform to operate as both a mothership and a catcher-processor within the same calendar year.
+This action was taken to allow for continued mitigation of risk associated with the COVID-19 pandemic and impacts associated with current processing limitations in these two sectors (i.e., to better ensure a processor would be available to take fish from catcher vessels in the mothership sector, given the continued instances of COVID-19 outbreaks that disrupt processing operations).
+Increasing the whiting utilization package was finalized in March 2022.
+Council adopted the whiting utilization final preferred alternatives which will be in effect in 2023.

-Contact: Katherine Pierson (Katherine.j.pierson@state.or.us), Maggie Sommer (maggie.sommer@state.or.us)
+Contact: Katherine Pierson (Katherine.j.pierson@odfw.oregon.gov), Maggie Sommer (maggie.sommer@odfw.oregon.gov)